forcedotcom/commerce-on-lightning/README.md

   -v, --targetdevhubusername=targetdevhubusername
       username or alias for the dev hub org; overrides default dev hub org

+  -y, --prompt
+      If there is a file difference detected, prompt before overwriting file

   --apiversion=apiversion
       override the api version used for api requests made by this command